The Origins of Illumination Meditation

 Humanistic psychology has developed the theory of self-actualization as the realization of one’s full potential, popularized as the apex of Abraham Maslow’s hierarchy of needs pyramid, being the consummation of health.
 Yet, although it is worthy of attention as a possible higher or ultimate state of consciousness, enlightenment does not appear in any such model.
 It could be posited, for example, that like the four stages of sleep, the state of wakefulness of an observer may be defined by five stages of waking: alertness, awareness, consciousness, temporary enlightenment and complete enlightenment.

 In the 1960s the British philosopher Walter Stace published Mysticism and Philosophy, an analysis of mystical experiences as described in various religious works.
 He found, like William James, that certain aspects of mysticism were common to all cultures and beliefs.
 This observation is today known as the common core thesis.
-Stace’s six core characteristics of mystical experience are: sacredness, noetic quality (meaning and reality), positive mood, ineffability (indescribable), paradoxicality, transcendent of time and space.
+Stace’s six core characteristics of mystical experience are: sacredness, noetic quality (meaning and reality), positive mood, ineffability (indescribable), paradoxicality, and transcendent of time and space.

 In the 1970s the American professor of psychology Ralph Hood used Stace’s list to develop his eight-point Mysticism Scale: ego quality, unifying quality, inner subjective quality, temporal/spatial quality, noetic quality, ineffability, positive aspect, and religious quality.
 Certain theologians and philosophers point out that cultural, religious and personal context influences how subjects interpret mystical experiences.
 However, this fact does not detract from the usefulness of observations of essential common elements of mystical experience.
 Hood’s work is a continuing influence on the science of mysticism.